awsdocs/aws-parallelcluster-user-guide/doc_source/api-reference-v3.md

 **Warning**
  When `CreateApiUserRole=true` access to the API endpoint is not restricted by Amazon API Gateway resource policies,  all IAM roles having unconstrained `execute-api:Invoke` permission will be able to access AWS ParallelCluster features\.
 For more information, see \.[Controlling access to an API with API Gateway resource policies](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies.html) in the *API Gateway Developer Guide*\.
 **Warning**
- The `ParallelClusterApiUserRole` has invoke permissions for all AWS ParallelCluster API operations\.
+The `ParallelClusterApiUserRole` has permission to invoke all AWS ParallelCluster API operations\.
 To restrict access to a subset of API resources please see the [Control who can call an API Gateway API method with IAM policies](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-control-access-using-iam-policies-to-invoke-api.html#api-gateway-who-can-invoke-an-api-method-using-iam-policies) in the *API Gateway Developer Guide*\.

- **Updating the API**
+## Updating the API<a name="api-reference-update-v3"></a>

  **Use case 1: upgrading to a newer AWS ParallelCluster version**